 I began the search by looking for a self-help book that would offer me relief.
-Visiting more than one bookstore, searching on-line, and checking out the ever-present Saturday morning yard sale for discarded but useful books (I don’t know why I like that genre), I was astounded to find nothing that offered help for the middle-aged woman.
+Visiting more than one bookstore, searching online, and checking out the ever-present Saturday morning yard sale for discarded but useful books (I don’t know why I like that genre), I was astounded to find nothing that offered help for the middle-aged woman.

 Why is it that no books existed for the middle-aged woman experiencing un-engagement, separation, or divorce?
-Do writers think that women like us will just muddle though it and move on without any support?
+Do writers think that women like us will just muddle through it and move on without any support?

 How did they do it?
 Here are a few teasers from my book, The Feisty Woman’s Guide to Surviving Mr. Wonderful: Moving on with Humor, Laughter, and Chutzpah!

-One woman sought out a life coach to guide her through this process.
+One woman I know sought out a life coach to guide her through this process.
 Be sure that your coach suits your personality and style.
-Check out their training and certification.
-Her coach actually, first recommended a 60’s “cure” for dealing with the stress of the situation.
-This unusual strategy involved a field trip to Colorado, but the lady in question declined that one.
-Instead, she chose something more traditional to get herself focused and to calm her nerves: a therapist.
+Check out her training and certification.
+Her life coach, actually, first recommended a 60s “cure” for dealing with the stress of a divorce.
+This unusual strategy involved a field trip to Colorado and a cleansing ritual, but the woman in question declined.
+Instead, she chose something more traditional to focus and to calm her nerves: a therapist.

 When it was time to move on, about a year or so later, she contacted a Native American healer friend to assist her in the journal burning.
-They both knew that if these journals were ever read by anyone else that it would be bad news, so they set up a time and place for the “burning of the journals”.
-She invited a few friends who invited a few friends and her bonfire, with special added herbs, freed my friend from her Mr. Wonderful and his bad karma.
-The bonfire has become a yearly ritual with just the bonfire and lots of wine.
+They both knew that if these journals were ever read by anyone else that it would be bad news, so they set up a time and place for the burning of the journals.
+She invited a few friends who invited a few friends, and standing around her bonfire, with special added herbs, they freed my friend from her Mr. Was Wonderful and his bad karma.
+The bonfire has become a yearly ritual sans the bad karma and with the addition of lots of wine.

 Another friend volunteered at the senior center in her town.
-She learned new dance steps, new ways to cheat at cards, and has developed a real knack for chess.
+She learned new dance steps, how to cheat at cards, and developed a real knack for chess.
 Still another acquaintance took a jaunt overseas to volunteer in an orphanage.
 The plight of those children made her look at her divorce in a new light.
-All of the women mentioned felt that they became better people because of their volunteering experiences and who would not want that in their life?
+All of the women mentioned here felt that they became better people because of their volunteering experiences and who doesn’t want that in her life?